 Compensation for a Brain Injury

 When your brain injury results from someone else’s negligence, you may be entitled to compensation to pay for expenses you incur and the pain and suffering you have experienced.
-We seek to recover expenses in categories that include:
+Our brain injury attorneys seek to recover expenses in categories that include:

 - Medical expenses.
 This includes reimbursement for any tests, medical treatment, physical and mental therapy, short and long-term care, and any other rehabilitation costs related to the injury.
 These costs can become very high due to the long-term treatment needs of many brain injury patients.